• Skip to primary navigation

 Instructions

-• Add the kalamata olives, harissa, lemon juice and lemon zest and remove from the heat.
-Stir it all together.
+• Stir in the kalamata olives, lemon juice and lemon zest.
+Cook for another minute to warm them, and remove from the heat.

-• Immediately transfer the mixture to a bowl, and let cool to room temperature, or just a little warmer than room temp.
+• Immediately transfer the mixture to a bowl, and let cool for a few minutes.

 • As a finishing touch, sprinkle a little minced red onion on top for some nice crunch and flavor contrast.